-A Miscellaneous Future Note of Interest-

 Look at that cool cover.
 Lucky Supreme in Italian!
 Fun times.
 Thank you to all the cool Italian readers who have contacted me through the platform.
 Rock on!
 Thank you for the kind words and invitations!
 We'll see you soon!
 Lucky is holding strong in the Top 100!

 E se finora Lucky Supreme si è rivelato il luogo ideale per tenerli al sicuro, ...
 Un noir di pura adrenalina, una corsa contro il tempo dalla prima all'ultima pagina.

 a long crazy burn and the animals after midnight coming to italy!

 New shopping carts are expensive, so the small town grocery stores along America’s loneliest highways keep them maintained and in working order by outsourcing.
 A fleet of bent and dirty carts wait down the dark, forgettable roads for new wheels, new coats of the latest gloss, and the strange men who bring them back to life for one more year.

 This book is out shopping and its feeling lucky.

-A Little bit about Grand Estuary Grand, the detective Baby Moon Gow, ghostmeat, a witch named Carolina Rainbow, and a badass assassin named Dollface.
+A Little bit about my fantasy noir project, nearing completion, featuring the detective Baby Moon Gow, ghostmeat, a witch named Carolina Rainbow, and a badass assassin named Dollface.